Albert-Pumar/Brain-Anomaly-Detection-using-a-Convolutional-AutoEncoder/README.md

 HOW TO RUN THE CODE?
 Once the RSNA-MICCAI dataset ([RSNA-MICCAI Brain Tumor Radiogenomic Classification | Kaggle](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/data)) has been downloaded, there must be 4 files, of which only two are used: the train directory and the train_labels.csv file.
 In the train set there is a subdirectory for each patient and within each of these subdirectories there are 4 folders containing the DICOM (2D) files for each type of MRI (only 3 are used in this project).
 The train_labels.csv file contains the labels for each patient to know if they are healthy or contain a glioma.
 With the preprocessing.py file we separate the healthy patients and those with glioma and also convert the 2D images into 3D volumes.
-On the other hand, the rest of the code (the experiments) is in the Jupyter file AE_FINAL_VERSION.ipynb, where their operation and the reasoning behind the functions are already described.
+On the other hand, the rest of the code (the experiments) is in the Jupyter file Anomaly_Brain_Detection.ipynb, where the behavior and the reasoning behind the functions are already described.
 For a correct execution of the code, the following libraries are needed:
 - Torch and torchvision for everything related to the models and tensors.
 - Json and os for the treatment of files and directories.
 - Matplotlib for making the graphics.